codescrum/activerecord-rails-template/README.md

 For that reason, we have created a partial folder for including all the scripts you need for monitoring your app (yes, only a partial, there is nothing magical going on here), but bear in mind that in order for the analytics scripts to do their work you must include them in all existent pages in our web application.
 By the way, you can find this partial in `app/views/partials/_analytics_scripts.html.haml`.

 But even with that, we wanted to avoid including this partial in all our views (because we could forget!), even in all our layouts, for that reason, we have applied an inheritance approach for managing our layouts, we have created a **root** layout (you can see this located in `app/views/layouts/root.html.haml`).
 The main idea is that you use the **root** layout as a parent for all your new layouts, this way, you can include the common structures (like the analytical scripts) inside the **root** layout and reuse them in all your child layouts, you can see an example for this implementation in `app/views/layouts/application.html.haml` and `app/views/layouts/welcome.html.haml` layouts.
 The way you should think about "layout inheritance" is that you just reuse as much as you can, so, same as following DRY.

 #### RAILS PANEL ([GITHUB REPO](https://github.com/dejan/rails_panel))
 **RailsPanel** is a Chrome extension for Rails development that will end your tailing of `development.log`.
 It hooks with you Chrome Dev Tools so that you have all information about your Rails app requests.
 Provides insight to db/rendering/total times, parameter list, rendered views and more.

-Although this gem is more useful for `Active record` than `Mongoid` it helps you with your logging metrics.
 #### SHOG ([GITHUB REPO](https://github.com/phallguy/shog))

 Make your rails 4.0 log details more colorful, we think that readability is one of the most of important things in the development process, this is also the case for logs, we could use **RailsPanel** or the [request-log-analyzer](https://github.com/wvanbergen/request-log-analyzer) gem (even though this is more related with ´ActiveRecord´) but we  could also get a cleaner look at our logs in the console by using Shog! (you can configure it using its initializer located in`config/initializers/shog.rb`).
 Just do `rails server` as usual to see how colorful your logs are now.